Protecting Property From Repossession

 Full Video Transcript

-If you have failed to make your loan payments, a creditor may have the ability to repossess the property that is attached to the loan.
+If you fail to make your loan payments, a creditor may have the power to repossess the property attached to the loan.
 There are two kinds of loans, secured and unsecured.
 Secured loans, such as for a house or a car, require that the property purchased be used as collateral for the loan.
-If you fall behind on your payments for a secured loan, the creditor can take back your property and sell it in order to pay off your remaining debt.
-Your creditor may be able to get a lien against other property you own and force its sale to pay the debt owed.
-If you’re worried about repossession or otherwise worried about debt, consult an attorney in your area today to find out more regarding your legal options.
+If you fall behind on the payments for a secured loan, the creditor can take back your property and sell it to pay off your remaining debt.
+The creditor may be able to get a lien against other property you own and force its sale to pay the debt owed.
+If you’re worried about a repossession or otherwise struggling with debt, consult an attorney in your area today to find out more about your legal options.

 Was this helpful?